 Key activities are those activities that are vital for your startup’s business model to run successfully.

-For example, if you’re offering a delivery platform focused on the elderly people, you’ll need to be excellent at managing the platform, executing logistics and educating your customers.
+For example, if you’re offering a delivery platform focused on elderly people, you’ll need to be excellent at managing the platform, executing logistics, and educating your customers.

 WHY IS IT A FUNDAMENTAL QUESTION?

 Once these activities have a huge impact on your startup’s results, a failure on executing them means a failure on executing your business.
 That’s why you need to guarantee they’ll be managed with excellence.

 By mapping and understanding these activities, you’ll be able to visualize the factors that may harm their execution:

 - Costs: Are your key activities too expensive?
 Will your startup generate enough revenue to cover the costs?

 - Feasibility: Are you technically able to perform all your key activities?
 Is there any riskier assumption on their execution?

 - Scalability: Will scaling your startup demand you to proportionally increase the resources on your key activities?

 Your key activities will be a direct consequence of your definitions of Value Proposition, Customer Segments, Channels, and Customer Relationship.